Ultra Memory-Efficient On-FPGA Training of Transformers via Tensor-Compressed Optimization: FPGA Accelerator Design

 \section{FPGA Accelerator Design}

-Based on the new proposed computing scheme, we develop an FPGA accelerator for low-rank tensor-compressed training.
-We perform hardware-level optimization to further reduce latency and memory usage.
-We also employ intra-stage and inter-stage dataflow optimization to reduce runtime and memory cost.
+Based on the new proposed computing scheme, we develop an FPGA accelerator for tensor-compressed training.
+While the BTT contraction strategy effectively mitigates the sequential bottleneck inherent in conventional tensor contraction and significantly reduces both FLOPs and memory usage, it introduces several trade-offs—such as increased resource consumption due to duplicated compute and memory buffers, and elevated control complexity within the FPGA implementation.
+To address these challenges, we propose two key hardware-aware design strategies.
+First, we apply task rescheduling and tensor fusion to improve compute and memory efficiency during tensor-compressed transformer training.
+Second, we propose an on-chip memory management scheme based on tensor grouping, which enables efficient storage and access of tensor-compressed weights.
 Our training accelerator is implemented in C++ and transferred to RTL via high-level synthesis (HLS).